R-Millager/asr4csd/python_for_asr_tutorial_day2.md

 # **Day 2: Installing and Running Whisper**

 > **Why this is important:** Whisper is the core transcription tool you'll be using.
 Installing it properly and verifying that it runs correctly is essential before moving forward.
 At this stage, we will only aim to get Whisper running on your machine.
-Later, we will configure Whisper to produce a .csv output of the transcript, and explore options for the size of the Whisper model to apply. **NOTE TO SELF: MAKE SURE THIS LAST STUFF IS CORRECT**
+Later, we will configure Whisper align with data that is timestamped and assigned to speakers.
+We'll also explore options for different model sizes and output formats. **NOTE TO SELF: MAKE SURE THIS LAST STUFF IS CORRECT**

 ## **1. Install Whisper**